14 Proven Ways to Get More Email Subscribers

 11. Use social proof

-Social proof is one of the most powerful influencers of human behavior.
+Social proof is one of the most powerful influencers of consumer buying behavior.
 If you show off positive feedback, then your CTAs will achieve a higher conversion rate and you’ll be capture more emails.

 Have 1 million customers?
 Brag about it!
 Customers praise you nonstop?
 Add some testimonials to your website!
 Have 10 million followers on social networks?
 Tell the world!
 Offer free trials?
 Mention it in your LinkedIn profile!
 Have glowing 5-star reviews?
 Add that to your email signature!